-Less than More Than Contractual Obligations Total 1 Year 1-3 Years 4-5 Years 5 Years Equipment contracts \$ 67,359,764 \$ 25,679,788 \$ 41,679,976 EP & CM Contractor 33,000,000 15,000,000 18,000,000 Mandated Lender Group 160,000 160,000 Operating Lease 204,040 122,424 81,616 Total \$ 100,723,804 \$ 40,962,212 \$ 59,761,592
+Contractual Obligations Total Less than 1 Year 1-3 Years 4-5 Years More Than 5 Years Equipment contracts 1 \$ 98,360,762 \$ 51,148,762 \$ 47,212,000 EP & CM Contractor 2 30,000,000 15,000,000 15,000,000 Mandated Lender Group 3 160,000 160,000 Operating Lease 4 173,434 122,424 51,010 Total \$ 128,694,196 \$ 66,431,186 \$ 62,263,010

-The Company has placed orders for the fabrication of processing equipment and for Caterpillar equipment and has made deposits on this equipment of \$7.5 million.

-2 The amounts shown above are conditional upon obtaining sufficient project financing and on-going project approvals for Brisas.
-The Company maintains EP & CM services contracts under which the Company is expected to pay as much as \$33 million during the next three years.
-In general the contract is cancellable as a result of various events or reasons and upon cancellation the Company is obligated to pay contractor costs already incurred, any third party commitments, plus any de-mobilization charges that might be applicable.

-3 The Company has a services agreement with a group of Mandated Lenders to provide various banking services related to obtaining project financing for Brisas.
+- 1 The Company has placed orders totaling \$122.8 million for the fabrication of processing equipment, Caterpillar equipment and other mining equipment and related engineering.
+As of September 30, 2007 the company has made payments on these contracts of \$24.5 million. - The amounts shown above are conditional upon obtaining sufficient project financing and on-going project approvals for Brisas.
+The Company maintains Engineering and Procurement and Construction Management (EP & CM) services contracts under which the Company is expected to pay as much as \$30 million during the next three years.
+In general the contract is cancellable as a result of various events or reasons and upon cancellation the Company is obligated to pay contractor costs already incurred, any third party commitments, plus any de-mobilization charges that might be applicable. - The Company has a services agreement with a group of Mandated Lenders to provide various banking services related to obtaining project financing for Brisas.
 The agreement provides for quarterly payments to each of the four banks in the Mandated Lenders group until the financing is secured.
 The amount shown above represents the amount payable under the contract if financing is not secured during 2007 and the contract is not cancelled by the Company.
-The agreement is cancellable at anytime with no further obligation of the Company.

-4 The Company leases office space under a non-cancelable operating lease which expires March 1, 2009.
+The agreement is cancellable at anytime with no further obligation of the Company. - 4 The Company leases office space under a non-cancelable operating lease which expires March 1, 2009.